-The only incomplete types that can be deleted are class types, as no other incomplete type can make it to a delete expression before being completed.
-(For example, an enum type is incomplete only within its definition for these purposes since the underlying type is determined by any forward declaration).
+The only incomplete types that can be deleted are class types because no other incomplete type can make it to a delete expression before being completed.
+(For example, an enum type is incomplete only within its definition for these purposes since the underlying type is determined by any forward declaration.)

 Since only class types are impacted, we might decide to require all destructors to become virtual, regardless of whether the keyword is used, just as noexcept is deduced for destructors when no exception specification is explicitly supplied.
-As there is only one spelling of the destructor, the linker will know exactly how to resolve the dynamic dispatch.
+Because the destructor has only one spelling, the linker will know exactly how to resolve the dynamic dispatch.

 - Motivating Principles

-- Solution must be specifiable - Avoid making well-formed code into ill-formed code - Avoid making undefined-behavior ill-formed across one release. - Minimizes silent changes to essential runtime behavior - Does not leave whether code compiles to QoI - Makes C++ easier to use correctly - Makes C++ harder to use incorrectly
+- Solution must be specifiable.

+- Avoid making well-formed code into ill-formed code.

+- Avoid making undefined behavior ill-formed across one release.

+- Minimize silent changes to essential runtime behavior.

+- Do not leave whether code compiles to QoI.

+- Make C++ easier to use correctly.

+- Make C++ harder to use incorrectly.